wilkerlucio/pathom/README.md

 ### Join nodes

 Join nodes are when a part of our query has a child query.
 Database joined data is a very common example, but you can use it for any type of association between the current node and a next one on your graph.
-This is a point where 2 things
+This is a point where 3 things
 happen:

 1. You usually use this point to load the join data (go on a database for example).
 2. You do recursive call on the parser, now to parse the child query with the new information.
+3. In case of union queries, this is where the branch will be choosen (see [Union Queries](#union-queries) below)

 Continuing our example: